Friday 19 July 1940

-The The British Army Intelligence Corps forms.
+The British Army Intelligence Corps forms.
 Churchill also wishes for commando operations to be centralized and coordinated in a Special Operations Executive (SOE).
 He also suggests forming a foreign legion, like the French Foreign Legion.

 Japanese Government: The new government is much more militaristic and looks toward nearby French possessions as possible targets.

 American Government: President Roosevelt receives and quickly signs the Vinson-Walsh Act (the Two-Ocean Navy Act).
 There are 1,325,000 tons of ships and 15,000 naval aircraft authorized in order to create two separate navies on both coasts.
-The ambitious plan is for 35 battleships, 20 carriers and 88 cruisers.
+The ambitious plan is for 35 battleships, 20 carriers, and 88 cruisers.

 Roosevelt accepts the Democratic nomination for President.

 British Homefront: The British are setting up internment camps on the Isle of Wight for German and Italian nationals caught up in the war.
 Conditions are quite poor, with not enough food or shelter.
-Many of those imprisoned actually are anti-Nazi refugees, but their official documents just list them as German.
+Many of those imprisoned actually are anti-German refugees, but their official documents just list them as German.